ceautery/autery.net/src/static/blog/books-2021.md

 ## [Project Hail Mary](https://www.audible.com/pd/Project-Hail-Mary-Audiobook/B08G9PRS1K?ref=a_library_t_c5_libItem_&pf_rd_p=80765e81-b10a-4f33-b1d3-ffb87793d047&pf_rd_r=4KNRQF743CY0363ZTZ6Z), Andy Weir

 It's hard to describe this story without unforgivable spoilers.
 There is something eating our sun, and some of the other stars in our local cluster.
-There is one star system nearby where this started to happen, but not that star is no longer dimming, and no one knows why.
+There is one star system nearby where this started to happen, but now that star is no longer dimming, and no one knows why.
 Clearly Earth's best chance of survival is flying out a middle school science teacher to investigate!

 I'll skip trying to explain why this ends up making perfect sense, and just say that this book is profoundly better than The Martian, one of Weir's earlier works.
 And one of the best examples you'll ever see of waking up with amnesia and trying to sort out what situation you're in.